Apply for the Rural Health Careers Scholarship Here!

 Applicants for this scholarship must meet both of the following criteria:

 - Be employed by an employer partner of the Rural Health Careers grant program.

 - Be pursuing continued education from an education partner of the grant that leads to advancement in one of these US DOL targeted career fields:

 How much scholarship money is available per student?

-For the fall semester of 2022, students will receive up to $1,250 per enrollment period, for a cumulative total of $5,000.
+For the spring semester of 2023, students will receive up to $1,250 per enrollment period, for a cumulative total of $5,000.
 For certificate or licensure programs, students receive up to the total cost of their program, not to exceed $2,500 per calendar year.
 Scholarship amounts and terms may change over the grant period based on need.